starkbank/sdk-python/README.md

 To create your first project in our Sandbox environment, [click here](https://www.sandbox.web.starkbank.com/project).

-Once you have your project created, load it in the SDK:
+Once you've created your project, load it in the SDK:

 ```python
 import starkbank